Wach-E/As-Challenge/Task-1/README.md

     - Select the instance, then choose Actions / Security / Modify IAM Role.
     - Choose asianscloud-role from the IAM Role drop down, and select Save.
 3. Install [awscli2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the Cloud9 environment
-4. Confirm the IAM role is functional in  Cloud9 enviroment by running `aws sts get-caller-identity`
+4. Confirm the IAM role is functional in  Cloud9 enviroment by running:
+    `aws sts get-caller-identity`

 Output: